awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ```

 ## Connect to your instance using SSH<a name="mac-instance-ssh"></a>

+**Important**
+Multiple users can access the OS simultaneously, however please review the appropriate [macOS SLA](https://www.apple.com/legal/sla/) with your counsel to confirm workload compliance\.
+Typically there is a 1:1 user:GUI session due to the built\-in Screen Sharing service on port 5900\.
+Using SSH within macOS supports multiple sessions up until the "Max Sessions" limit in sshd\_config file\.

 Amazon EC2 Mac instances do not allow remote root SSH by default\.
 Password authentication is disabled to prevent brute\-force password attacks\.
 The ec2\-user account is configured to log in remotely using SSH\.
 The ec2\-user account also has sudo privileges\.
 After you connect to your instance, you can add other users\.